manorossa078-dev/Fury/README.md

 # Fury
-A cybersecurity tool named after the move!
+A cybersecurity tool named after the move for Red Teaming!
 Enjoy!